Currently no prerequisites

 * Webcam and microphone are needed

 This course is structured similar to the Industrial UAV Systems class but differs in the primary technology and utilization.
-Due to new technological developments it's now possible to build aerial vehicles under 250 grams that can move around at high speeds (nearing 100mph), and still have 4K HD video recording.
-These "micro drones" have been around for a few years, but just recently (late 2019) has a solid HD camera solution been available that doesn't exceed the 250 gram limitation, and not induce latency in the visual flight system.
+Due to new technological developments it's now possible to build much smaller aerial vehicles that can move around at high speeds (nearing 100mph), and still have 4K HD video recording.
+These "micro drones" have been around for a few years, but just recently (late 2019) has a solid HD camera solution been available that doesn't induce latency in the visual flight system.
 This opens up more possibilities for these devices in industrial and commercial application.
 Our goal is to train students to build, fly and repair these devices but also spark their imagination in what possibilities are available rather than just racing and other recreational uses.

 Many recent innovations have been brought together to create such an advanced, small sized form factor vehicle that can still be utilized for practical use.
 Smaller toy drones do exist, but these vehicles have nowhere near the stability and control needed to operate outdoors in even mildly harsh environments.
 High powered small diameter brushless DC motors, faster microprocessers, and advanced stabilization software have all lead to the current iteration of these flying vehicles.